Update (Fall 2022): Professor Klotz is teaching the Fall 2022 Political Science Internship Seminar.

 Can I get political science internship credit for more than one local internship while at USM?

-No. A student can earn political science credit for no more than one local internship (POS 470-475, 477-480).
+No. A student can earn political science credit for no more than one local internship (POS 475 or 480).
 The granting of six-credit hours is substantially based on the academic component of the internship seminar, which is a series of joint meetings for all local interns.
 Thus, retaking the internship seminar with a different internship would be substantially retaking the course.
 Students who wish to receive academic credit for additional internships are encouraged to explore internship opportunities in other departments.

 Do I receive pay?

+Political science students find internships in a wide range of offices.
 There are internships available in the local offices of Maine's Congressional delegation.
 Interns spend most of their time solving the problems of individual constituents (interceding with the Social Security Administration, the Department of Veterans Affairs, etc.) The Washington internships provide students with the opportunity to assist in the preparation of legislation.
 (Generally interns focus on one particular policy.)
 Municipal interns provide staff assistance for the City Manager--helping to prepare the budget and working to promote greater productivity in city government.
 The state interns may work for the political parties in the legislature or they may perform research tasks for administrative agencies.
 The private sector interns may do research on civil liberties issues, attempt to promote the development of Portland as an international port, or assist in promoting a more active dialogue between business and government.
+In short, the nature of the work will vary with the internship.

 What course number should I register for?